 OPSEC, (operational security) is a process of protecting and safeguarding something – typically information, or things, plans, actions, or accomplishments – from adversaries.
 In simple terms, it’s keeping ‘it’ secret…

-The notion of OPSEC is often referenced in context with various aspects of preparedness – for someone who is preparedness-minded.
+The notion of OPSEC is often used in context with various aspects of preparedness – for someone who is preparedness-minded.

 Why?
-Because most people (unfortunately) do not understand the rationale of being preparedness-minded, and they may label you as a kook, think you’re a hoarder, or something else… hence the notion of OPSEC (keeping it to yourself).
+Because most people (unfortunately) do not understand the rationale of being preparedness-minded.
+They may negatively label you.

-For example, if you have (‘x’- months) of stored food at home, it’s good OPSEC to keep it quiet… Why?
-Because it’s more (stored food) than what most people would consider to be ‘normal’.
 While it is sad to consider that this is the way it is today, it’s probably best to keep these things to yourself.
-Ask yourself “What good will it do if others know that I have ‘x’ months of extra food at home?”, and you will discover that in many or most cases the answer will be that there’s no benefit at all.
-Rather though, that knowledge (of others) may actually increase your risk.
+Always ask yourself “What good will it do if others know (this) or (that)?
+You will discover that in many or most cases the answer will be that there’s no benefit at all.

-“Sharing” focuses attention on YOU and WHAT YOU ARE DOING.
+“Sharing” information with others focuses attention on YOU and WHAT YOU ARE DOING.

 Remember the old saying “Loose lips sink ships”?

-Above, I used the example of food storage with regards to OPSEC, but it should also apply to all else that may be considered to be outside the ‘normal’ in today’s mainstream.
+Above, I used the example of food storage with regards to OPSEC.
+But it should also apply to anything else that may be considered to be outside the ‘normal’ in today’s mainstream.

-Humans observe other humans and their actions, and many of the observations are simply casual and inconsequential.
-However, generally speaking, the human is very good at detecting things that are out of their ‘normal’.
-When you say or do something that is outside of their ‘normal’, then you stand out – and they notice it.
+Humans consciously and subconsciously observe other humans and their actions.
+Many of the observations are simply casual and inconsequential.
+We are pretty good at detecting things that are out of ‘normal’.
+When you say or do something that is outside of someone else’s ‘normal’, then you stand out – and they notice it.
 Some disregard it, while others will remember it and take note for future reference…

-Unfortunately, being a preparedness-minded is still considered outside the “norm” for most people today.
-While there have been gains in this area, especially given today’s uncertain times as more people recognize them, unfortunately most people still just don’t see it.
+Unfortunately, being preparedness-minded is still considered outside the “norm” for most people today.
+While there have been gains in this area, especially given today’s uncertain times (as more people recognize them), unfortunately most people still just don’t see it.
 Therefore, most preppers should implement OPSEC in order to maintain a low profile and not attract undue attention or notation.

-By far the primary component of OPSEC is control of potential flow of verbal information.
+By far the primary component of OPSEC is control of potential flow of verbal information.~ Commenter on MSB

 Most people simply NEED to talk.